MarioMalic/DAQx/README.md

   * MATLAB R2022b (compatibility with other versions is to be checked)
   * NI DAQmx drivers (compatible with your acquisition device)
   * Data Acquisition Toolbox

-It is distributed as the .mlapp file which you can open it within MATLAB.
+The code is distributed as the .mlapp file which you can open within MATLAB.

 ## How to use the application?
 The process is shown in the video below.